 - if accepted, complete the Registration form.

-If you are an administrator or community provider who would like to attend this training to enhance providing or overseeing recovery support services, but do not meet the criteria, please contact Marion Clark or Julia Ojeda to discuss waiver of criteria.
+If you are an administrator or community provider who would like to attend this training to enhance providing or overseeing recovery support services, but do not meet the criteria, please contact the Recovery Education Collaborative to discuss options.

 Recovery Support Trainings

 These trainings are designed for Recovery Coaches, other Peer Workers and anyone providing or managing recovery support programs, seeking to enhance education and skills in providing quality peer recovery support services.
 Some of these trainings meet CARC certification and recertification requirements.
-For more information go to Recovery Support Trainings.
+For more information go to Recovery Education Collaborative Trainings.